International Finance Corporation

 The second pillar is to mobilize more private capital for development purposes, particularly in low-income countries and those affected by fragility and conflict.

 Climate is a strategic focus for IFC, and the World Bank Group.
-IFC is committed to growing its climate-related investments to an annual average of 35 percent of its own-account long-term commitment volume between 2021 and 2025 and, working with financial institutions to finance projects that will support mitigation and adaptation.
+IFC is committed to growing its climate-related investments to an annual average of 45 percent of its own-account long-term commitment volume by 2025 and working with financial institutions to finance projects that will support mitigation and adaptation.

 IFC is also committed to gender equality and reducing gaps between men and women in the private sector, including financial support for women entrepreneurs and women-led SMEs.